 History of Male and Female Pixiu Energies

 There are both male and female forms of Pixiu energy, which are usually distinguished in figurines by the number of antlers.
 The male Pixiu has one antler, and its function is to search for treasures.
 The female Pixiu has two antlers and is charged with protecting the wealth.
 Often you'll only find one type on jewelry and decorative items, though some do contain both male and female forms.

 Types of Pixiu

-Brass, jade, or other semi-precious stone statuettes are the most popular materials, as it connects a Pixiu totem with wealth and prosperity.
+Brass, jade, or other semiprecious stone statuettes are the most popular materials for Pixiu, as they connect a totem with wealth and prosperity.
 Brass can bring in the metal element and is the color of gold.
 Jade is a treasured healing stone in feng shui, and it’s also the color of the wood element, which promotes growth and life energy.

 Protection at Your Entry

 Historically, the Chinese positioned Pixiu statues strategically to act as guardians for temples and palaces in ancient times.
-In modern day, smaller likenesses of Pixiu can be found and used in the home to bring in more wealth or protect the household.
+In modern day, smaller likenesses of Pixiu are used in the home to bring in more wealth and to protect the household.
 A pair of Pixiu on either side of the front door can be placed with the intention to keep the inhabitants of the home safe and financially stable.